 Conclusion: The Perfect BBQ is in the Details

 The main course may be the star, but the supporting cast is what makes the show truly unforgettable.
 By paying attention to the details—the crispness of the slaw, the creaminess of the potato salad, the unexpected tang of a unique side dish—you’re not just serving a meal, you’re crafting an experience.
-So, the next time you fire up the grill, remember that the best side dishes for BBQ are the ones that are made with as much care and love as the main event.
+So, the next time you fire up the grill, remember that the best side dishes for BBQ are the ones that are made with as much care & love as the main event.
 It’s these small but significant touches that transform a simple backyard cookout into a feast that will be remembered long after the last plate is cleared.

 Ready to impress your guests with a spectacular spread?
 We encourage you to try one of the new, modern sides from our list, or put your own spin on a classic.
-Share your favorite best side dishes for BBQ in the comments below and let’s start a conversation about what truly makes a perfect plate.
+Share your favorite best side dishes for BBQ in the comments below & let’s start a conversation about what truly makes a perfect plate.